 Nubocha Vegan Chocolate Arriba Gelato

 The Nubocha Chocolate Arriba is crafted by Gianluca Franzoni, the founder and creator of Domori, one of Italy’s finest chocolate brands.
-Franzoni was on a mission to make the best-tasting, health-conscious gelato—and he may have nailed it.
+Franzoni was on a mission to make the best-tasting vegan gelato—and he may have nailed it.
 Perhaps what makes it so great is that it’s sweetened only with allulose and has a short ingredient list.
-Here’s the best part: It has 0 grams of net carbs, so you can enjoy a serving (or more) without worrying about getting kicked out of ketosis.
+Here’s the best part: It has 0 grams of net carbs, so you can enjoy a serving (or more).

-Nubocha has other keto-friendly and equally delicious flavors, like Italian vanilla, peanut butter, and salted caramel, but these have around 7 grams of net carbs per 2/3-cup serving, so keep that in mind.
+Nubocha has other keto-friendly and equally delicious flavors, like Italian vanilla, peanut butter, and salted caramel, but these have around 7 grams of net carbs per 0.66-cup serving, so keep that in mind.